 Pursuant to the relevant PRC regulations, Xunlei Computer is entitled to the 2-year Exemption and 3-year 50% Reduction treatment.
-We expect the first year of profitable operation of Xunlei Computer would be 2013, pending the formal approval by the relevant tax authorities.
+The first year of profitable operation of Xunlei Computer is 2013.
+Our other subsidiaries and VIE's subsidiaries, which were established after January 1, 2008, are subject to EIT at a rate of 25%.

 In addition, according to the EIT Law and its implementation rules, foreign enterprises, which have no establishment or place in the PRC but derive dividends, interest, rents, royalties and other income (including capital gains) from sources in the PRC are subject to PRC withholding tax, or WHT, at 10% (a further reduced WHT rate may be available according to the applicable double tax treaty or arrangement).
-The 10% WHT is generally applicable to any dividends to be distributed from Giganology Shenzhen and Xunlei Computer to us out of any profits of Giganology Shenzhen and Xunlei Computer derived after January 1, 2008.
-Up to September 30, 2013, Giganology Shenzhen did not have any accumulated profits, and therefore no such WHT had been paid/accrued.
-Although Xunlei Computer has accumulated profits, the directors of the company decided to reinvest the retained earnings permanently in China and therefore no such WHT is required.
+The 10% WHT is generally applicable to any dividends to be distributed from Giganology Shenzhen and Xunlei Computer to us out of any profits of Giganology Shenzhen and Xunlei Computer and Giganology Shenzhen and Xunlei Computer to us out of any profits of Giganology Shenzhen and Xunlei Computer and Giganology Shenzhen had retained earnings as of March 31, 2014, the directors of the company decided to reinvest the retained earnings permanently in China and therefore no such WHT is required.